asmit990/Rock_Paper_Scissor/README.md

-Just doing this for fun
+doing this just for fun